metasong/iam-data/documents/Angular DI_168.md

     view = view.parent !;
   }

 /*                                        If the source component or one of its ancestor components was loaded by the Router Outlet (the router component), the root injector is the Outlet Injector.
-This injector supplies some dependencies like the Router service.
+This injector supplies some dependencies like the *Router* service.
 Otherwise, the root injector is the bootstrap component’s injector.
  */
   const value = startView.root.injector.get(depDef.token, NOT_FOUND_CHECK_ONLY_ELEMENT_INJECTOR);

   if (value !== NOT_FOUND_CHECK_ONLY_ELEMENT_INJECTOR || ...) {
     return value;
   }
+/*
+tries to get the dependency from the application module injector or the root module.
+*/
   return startView.root.ngModule.injector.get(depDef.token, notFoundValue);
 }

 ```